NAIF supporting energy security and new jobs in NT

 2 September 2020

-Joint media release with Minister for Resources, Water and Northern Australia Keith Pitt, Minister for Energy and Emissions Reduction the Hon Angus Taylor, and Senator for the Northern Territory Dr Sam McMahon.
+Joint media release with Minister for Energy and Emissions Reduction the Hon Angus Taylor MP, Assistant Minister for Northern Australia the Hon Michelle Landry MP, and Senator for the Northern Territory Dr Sam McMahon.

 The Australian Government is continuing to support economic growth and development in the Northern Territory through funding for two new electricity projects which will improve energy security for Darwin and the Top End.

 The Government’s Northern Australia Infrastructure Facility (NAIF) has approved a $37 million loan to Merricks Capital Ltd for a new 12 megawatt gas-fired power plant in Darwin and a 10 megawatt solar and battery farm near Batchelor, 100 kilometres south of Darwin.